Superstar (Croatian TV series): Format

 The series consists of three stages: the auditions, the recall and live shows.
 In the second season, each of the four judges have the ability to award one platinum card to a select contestant during the auditions stage; the platinum card allows its recipient to advance further in the competition.

 No host is present during the auditions and the recall stage; a narration provided by Baby Dooks is featured instead.
 The live shows of both seasons were hosted by Antonija Blaće.

 Judges

 The judges for the first season were revealed in June 2023.
-The judging panel consist of Croatian singers Severina and Nika Turković, musician and songwriter Tonči Huljić, and music producer Filip Miletić.
+The judging panel consist of Croatian singers Severina and Nika Turković, musician and songwriter Tonči Huljić, as well as music producer Filip Miletić.
 In June 2024, RTL revealed that the judging panel would remain unchanged for the second season.